DFHack/dfhack/docs/plugins/autolabor.rst

     When it is enabled, autolabor automatically disables the work detail system.
 You cannot use autolabor and work details at the same time.
-If you attempt to open the work detail screen while autohauler is active, a warning box should appear advising you that autolabor is managing labors and preventing you from making any changes on that screen.
+If you attempt to open the work detail screen while autolabor is active, a warning box should appear advising you that autolabor is managing labors and preventing you from making any changes on that screen.

     Finally, should you disable autolabor, autolabor will automatically reenable the vanilla work detail system.